 The polylines do not need be joined to each other.
-This is to simulate gaps along the application of a seam or an adhesive, due to crossing another weld, or an obstacle, like a hole in the connected sheets.
+This is to simulate gaps along the application of a seam or an adhesive, due to crossing another weld, or an obstacle, such as a hole in the connected sheets.

 The χMCF specifies the order of line sections, as well as the order of the locations within each section.